0xinevitable/inevitable.team/README.md

 # inevitable.team

-[Inevitable](https://inevitable.team) is a organization that shapes the future
+[Inevitable](https://inevitable.team) is an organization that shapes the future

 ## 🚀 Development